-Join Rob Garrott for an in-depth discussion in this video Inputs and Outputs, part of NAB 2014: A First Look at Panasonic's GH4.
+Join Rob Garrott for an in-depth discussion in this video Inputs and Outputs, part of NAB 2014 Panasonic's GH4 First Look.

 Some people are going to want to jump into this camera right away.
 They're going to immediately want to be able to record 4K video and they're going to want it at ten bit, and they're going to want it 422 color.
 And so for you to be able to do that you'll need a special a special accessory that you'll put onto the product.
 This accessory is the YAGH, and on the side of the YAGH.
 We include five DNC connections for STI.
 So, we have one, two, three and four for video functionality.